infor-design/enterprise-wc/src/components/ids-dropdown/README.md

 </ids-dropdown>
 ```

-In some situations, it may be preferrable to separate the IdsDropdownList element from its in-page parent element.
+In some situations, it may be preferable to separate the IdsDropdownList element from its in-page parent element.
 This can be done using the `list` attribute, and simply referencing the dropdown list by its `id` attribute.
 This might be necessary for reasons such as breaking out of CSS stacking context.
 Note that in this situation, it's necessary to also manually define the event handling and [Popup Interactions](../../mixins/ids-popup-interactions-mixin/ids-popup-interactions-mixin.ts) that cause the IdsDropdownList to activate, making this ideal for custom IdsDropdown configurations:

 ```html
 <ids-dropdown id="dropdown-1" list="separate-list" label="Dropdown (list is adjacent)" value="blank" dirty-tracker="true" allow-blank="true"></ids-dropdown>